nkurien/FYP-MLEvaluator/diary/FYP_Diary.md

 # Project Diary
-_(Updated 17/10/23)_
+_(Updated 15/11/23)_

-This is bound to change soon, as I add more moments of research to the diary.
  Much of my notes prior to Week 1 have been handwritten, I hope to transcribe more onto here in due time.

 (Prior to this, I was planning for 5 different project titles, will fill this later.
 Much research was done on ML fundamentals, algorithms and theory here.)